mcataford/gh-assigned/README.md

 `gh-assigned` is a `gh` CLI extension that makes checking up on assigned issues without leaving the terminal easier.

+## Deprecation

+This project is now deprecated and, for all intents and purposes, abandoned.
+The initial intent behind fiddling with this was to find a way to manage reviews without needing to exit the terminal, something that [gh-dash](https://github.com/dlvhdr/gh-dash) does very well.
+As such, I recommend that folks just use/contribute to `gh-dash`.

 ## Installation

 `gh extension install mcataford/gh-assigned` will install the extension.